Beyond the Monsoon’s Mercy: Women Collectives Cultivate Climate Resilience in Odisha

 Since its July 2022 launch, the Rural Livelihood Project has facilitated the formation of 52 Farmer Producer Groups (FPGs), involving 632 farmers across the block.

 The Surada block in the Ganjam district faces high interstate migration rates.
-At least one person from seven out of ten households migrates for work, seeking better income opportunities outside their village (reference).
+At least one person from seven out of ten households migrates for work, seeking better income opportunities outside their village.
 Decreasing farm sizes, reliance on rain-fed agriculture, and low-yielding land have driven many men to seek employment in distant states.

 The Rural Livelihood Project